How to Calm Dogs without Drugs

 Teach your dog to go to a mat or bed on cue, and reward calm behavior when they settle.

 Why it works: “Place” training gives dogs a certainty anchor—a safe, defined space to settle.
-A 2020 IAABC Journal study found that consistent mat training helped anxious dogs become more confident and reduced reactive episodes over time.
-When practiced consistently, this becomes a reliable cue for self-regulation.
+Consistent mat training helps anxious dogs become more confident and reduces reactive episodes over time.

 Use it: As part of daily routines, during mealtime, or when guests arrive.
 Reinforce with calming rewards like lick mats or chew toys.